christophrus/rasp_vusb/README.md

 What is it?
 ================================
-This repo explains how to turn your Raspberry Pi Zero into USB Keyboard and Mouse.
+This repo explains how to turn your Raspberry Pi Zero into USB Keyboard, Mouse and Network adapter (RNDIS).
 Also provides sample code and binaries to control them.

 Steps - Installation
 ================================

-1. Flash your SD card with NOOBS (download: https://www.raspberrypi.org/downloads/noobs/) or use your installed Raspbian.
+1. Flash your SD card with Raspbian / Raspberry Pi OS Lite (download: https://www.raspberrypi.org/software/)

+2. Before your first boot follow the instrucations to enable ssh over usb for your Pi Zero: https://desertbot.io/blog/headless-pi-zero-ssh-access-over-usb-windows

+3. After your first boot you need to remove the previously added `g_ether` from `/boot/cmdline.txt`

-2. Make /share directory on your raspberry pi.
+4. Make /share directory on your raspberry pi.
     ```
     $ sudo mkdir -m 1777 /share
     ```

-3. Run /script/deploy_with_pscp.bat on your PC to deploy files to Raspberry PI Zero. (download pscp.exe from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+5. Run /script/deploy_with_pscp.bat on your PC to deploy files to Raspberry PI Zero. (download pscp.exe from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
     ```
     c:\...\script> deploy_with_pscp.bat [your_raspberrypi_ip]